// PROFILE

 - live events, community leadership, and AI-assisted workflow design

-I joined the Army in 2011 and have served for over 15 years, currently as an Air Traffic Controller in the Air National Guard.
+I began military service in the North Carolina Army National Guard in 2011, then transferred to the North Carolina Air National Guard in 2013 and have served for over 15 years, currently as an Air Traffic Controller.
 That path has taken me through a wide range of environments: tactical operations, precision work under pressure, leadership in ambiguous situations, and circumstances where the stakes were real and the playbook did not exist.
 Military service shaped how I think more than anything else in my career.
 You learn to stay calm, build structure, communicate clearly, and keep the mission moving even when the situation keeps changing.

 My civilian career started while I was still serving.
 The National Guard gave me the ability to keep serving while building something outside of it.
 I started at Ubisoft in 2013 in customer support, where I got close to real player problems and saw how support systems worked from the ground up.
-Over the next decade I moved into tools development, user research, process improvement, and eventually into senior program management.
+Over the next decade I moved into e-commerce operations, support automation, user research, process improvement, roadmap ownership, and eventually senior program management.
 My final role was Sr. Program Manager.
-One initiative I am especially proud of was building out automated refunds for the Ubisoft Store, a project that required aligning complex systems, multiple stakeholders, and operational processes across teams to actually ship.
+One initiative I am especially proud of was modernizing digital refund and cancellation workflows for Ubisoft Store and Ubisoft+, a project that required turning policy, platform data, customer friction, and stakeholder needs into supportable systems that actually shipped.

 Today I am focused on growing as a leader and getting faster as a builder.
-I am leaning into AI-assisted development tools to accelerate how quickly I can turn an idea into working software, and I am thinking seriously about where to apply that capability next.
-The goal is director-level leadership or higher, building cross-functional systems and teams that genuinely change how an organization operates.
+I use GPT, Claude, Ollama, and GitHub Codex to accelerate coding, documentation, planning, portfolio iteration, and operational tooling, always with human review and clear boundaries.
+The goal is director-level leadership or higher: building cross-functional systems and teams that genuinely change how an organization operates.

 // CAPABILITIES